vashafaris/vashafaris/README.md

 ### Hi there 👋

-- 🤓 I’m currently working on [cQuran](https://play.google.com/store/apps/details?id=com.cquran&hl=en).
+- 🤓 I’m currently working on developing [cQuran](https://play.google.com/store/apps/details?id=com.cquran&hl=en).
 - 🌱 I’m currently learning Test Driven Development and Typescript.
-- 👯 I’m looking to collaborate on any social project
+- 👯 I’m looking to collaborate on any social projects.
 - 💬 Ask me about anything you want.
-- 📫 How to reach me: vashafaris@gmail.com
+- 📫 How to reach me: vashafaris@gmail.com.
 - ⚡ Fun fact: I am a daydreamer and a night thinker.